Skip to main content

 Once your landlord receives the letter, they have 28 days to give you the right documents.
 They must give you either:

-Going to the tribunal
+Going to the housing tribunal

 The tribunal can order your landlord to give you the correct agreement and pay you compensation.